bugzilla/bugzilla/docs/en/rst/using.rst

 Patch Viewer
 ============

-Viewing and reviewing patches in Bugzilla is often difficult due to lack of context, improper format and the inherent readability issues that raw patches present.
-Patch Viewer is an enhancement to Bugzilla designed to fix that by offering increased context, linking to sections, and integrating with Bonsai, LXR and CVS.
+Viewing and reviewing patches in Bugzilla is often difficult due to improper format and the inherent readability issues that raw patches present.
+Patch Viewer is an enhancement to Bugzilla designed to fix that by offering linking to sections.

 Patch viewer allows you to: